 Understanding Your Test Results

 much is present in the air you exhale.
 Usually, the lab will use carbon

-the test: the amount of carbon monoxide that was originally in the inhaled air and the amount in the air that was exhaled.
+the test: the amount of carbon monoxide that you originally inhaled and the

-A doctor will need to consider a number of factors to decide
+Your doctor will need to consider a number of factors to decide

-- the patient’s age
+- your age

-- how tall the patient is
+- how tall you are

 Potential Causes of Abnormal Results